brandybrawler/ITSv2/README.md

 *   `bDraw Intersection Debug Spheres`: If `true`, the spawner will draw persistent cyan boxes around every intersection it automatically detects, helping you visualize the junction areas.
 *   `Find Intersections In Editor` (Button): Runs the intersection detection logic in the editor, drawing the debug boxes so you can verify your setup without needing to play the game.
 *   `Assign Next Paths In Editor` (Button): Runs the full network connection and priority assignment logic in the editor.
 This is useful for pre-calculating the network.

 ---
+### Vehicle Path Spline Actor

+This actor is the fundamental building block of your road network.
+You place and shape these in your level to define where the AI can drive.

+#### Path | Setup
+*   `Path Type`: Defines the purpose of this spline.
+    *   `Traffic Path`: A standard road.
+The actor will automatically generate a `ForwardLaneSpline` and `BackwardLaneSpline` based on the central `GuideSpline`.
+    *   `Racing Path`: A path for racing AI.
+It generates `LeftBoundarySpline` and `RightBoundarySpline` to define the track limits.
+    *   `Parking Spot`: A path for a parking maneuver.
+The AI will follow the `GuideSpline` directly to park.
+*   `Parking Type`: (If `Path Type` is `Parking`) Defines how the AI should exit the spot.
+    *   `Forward Exit`: The AI will drive forward to exit.
+    *   `Reverse Exit`: The AI will perform a guided reverse maneuver to exit.
+*   `Min/Max Parking Duration`: (If `Path Type` is `Parking`) The random time range (in seconds) that an AI will wait in a parking spot before attempting to leave.
+*   `Path Priority`: (If `Path Type` is `Traffic`) Determines right-of-way at intersections.
+Vehicles on a `High` priority path will be given precedence over vehicles on `Normal` or `Low` priority paths.
+*   `bIs One Way`: (If `Path Type` is `Traffic`) If `true`, traffic will only flow along the `ForwardLaneSpline`.
+The `BackwardLaneSpline` will not be generated, and the system will not create connections from it.
+*   `Lane Offset`: (If `Path Type` is `Traffic`) The distance (in cm) from the central `GuideSpline` to the generated forward and backward lanes.
+*   `Trigger Box Extent`: The size of the trigger volumes at the start and end of the spline.
+These triggers are crucial for intersection detection, so they must be large enough to overlap with the triggers of connecting splines.

+#### Path | Racing
+*   `Racing Path Left/Right Offset`: (If `Path Type` is `Racing`) The distance (in cm) from the central `GuideSpline` to the generated left and right track boundaries.
+*   `Close Spline Loop` (Button): A utility button for racing paths.
+It connects the last point of the `GuideSpline` to the first point, creating a seamless loop for a racetrack.

+#### Path | Connections
+This is where you define how splines connect to each other. **It is highly recommended to let the `ITSv2_Spawner` manage these automatically by setting `bAuto Assign Next Paths` to true.**
+*   `Forward Lane Next Paths`: An array defining all the possible splines an AI can drive to after reaching the end of the `ForwardLaneSpline`.
+*   `Backward Lane Next Paths`: An array defining all the possible splines an AI can drive to after reaching the end of the `BackwardLaneSpline`.
+*   `Clear Next Path Connections` (Button): Manually clears both `Next Paths` arrays.
+*   `Intersection Curve Tangent Scale`: A visual-only setting that controls the "roundness" of the green debug curves that are drawn in the editor to show intersection connections.
+*   `Junction Point Debug Sphere Radius`: Controls the size of the orange debug sphere drawn on the visualized intersection curves.

+---
 ### ITSv2 Component